-Nothing of significance, adverse nature or character has come to the HolAS attention.
+Other than two High Importance recommendations relating to ESPO's readiness for an ICO audit, nothing of significance, adverse nature or character has come to the attention of the HoIAS.
 As such reasonable assurance is given that ESPO's governance arrangements are robust.